-All students are expected to attend for examination at the University of Strathclyde on the dates and times scheduled, including mid-semester assessments (such as class tests).
-Only EXCEPTIONALLY will permission be given for students to sit examinations out-with the University.
+All students must attend for examination at the University of Strathclyde on the dates and times scheduled, including mid-semester assessments (for example, class tests, presentations, etc).

 Events such as holidays, family gatherings, or other personal appointments do not constitute exceptional reasons for exam purposes.
-In addition, sporting commitments will only be considered for students who are officially registered on the Elite Athlete Programme.
+In addition, sporting commitments will only be considered for students who are officially registered on the University's elite athlete Sports Scholars programme.

-Permission will NOT be granted by the Department in the following cases:
+The following specific cases will NOT be considered by the Department:

-• if a student wishes to leave the University during/prior to the end of an examination period

-• where a student has a resit examination (all students must attend resits in Glasgow in person)
+- where a student wishes to leave the University during/prior to the end of an examination period - where a student has a resit examination (all students must attend resits in Glasgow in person)

-NOTE - arrangements to travel overseas must not be made until you know that you have passed all classes for the current academic year.
+NOTE - arrangements to travel overseas should not be made until you know that you have passed all classes for the current academic year.

-Students who choose to make travel arrangements (such as purchasing non-flexible/changeable airline tickets) prior to receiving official results at the end of the academic year, must return to the University of Strathclyde in Glasgow during the resit diet to carry out examinations on campus for any failed classes.
+Students who decide to make travel arrangements (such as purchasing non-flexible/changeable tickets) prior to receiving official results at the end of the academic year, must return to the University campus in Glasgow for the resit diet to attend examinations in person for any failed classes.

-Where necessary and where provisionally agreed in principal by the Exam Co-ordinator, requests to take an examination at a BONA FIDE institution other than this University (normally one of our overseas exchange institutions or a British Council Office) should be formally made in writing via the Exam Co-ordinator.
+Where critical and provisionally agreed in principle by the Exam Co-ordinator, requests to take an examination at a bona fide institution other than this University (normally a suitable overseas exchange institution or a British Council Office) should be formally made in writing to the relevant Exam Co-ordinator.
+Only EXCEPTIONALL Y will permission be given to sit an examination out-with the University.

-This request must be made no later than SIX WEEKS prior to the start of the examination diet.
-Once permission, in principle, has been granted you must thereafter arrange for written communication to be sent by an authorised person at the proposed examination site confirming that the institute is prepared to act for the University of Strathclyde in this matter and giving a contact name, telephone number, e-mail address and full postal address.
-NB: Post box addresses are not suitable as exam papers will be transported by courier.
-This written communication must reach your Programme Adviser no later than FOUR WEEKS prior to the start of the examination diet.
-Your request and the statement from the "authorised person" mentioned above are then sent by the departmental Examination Co-ordinator to the Director of Professional Services from whom formal approval must be obtained.
-Examination papers cannot be sent abroad unless the above procedure has been followed.
+Such a request must be made no later than six weeks prior to the start of an examination diet.
+If permission in principle is granted, you must thereafter arrange for written communication to be sent by an authorised person at the proposed off-campus site confirming that the institute agrees to act for the University of Strathclyde in this matter and giving a contact name, telephone number, e-mail and full postal address (post box addresses are not suitable).
+This formal written communication must reach the Department no later than four weeks prior to the start of the examination diet.
+Your request and the statement from the "authorised person" mentioned above are then sent to the University's Director of Professional Services, from whom formal approval must be obtained.
+Examination papers cannot be issued to an alternative bona fide institution unless the above procedure has been followed.